Olakkannesvara Temple – the old lighthouse

 There are controversies even regarding the name of the temple.
 Some consider that the origin of the name is linked to Lord Siva: it means either “lord of the world” or the more complex “abode of Shiva, who has a crescent moon on his forehead” or another version – “flame eye”.
 It is possible that this is a fairly new name.

 Temple itself though is very old.
 Most likely, it was built during the times of Narasimhavarman II in the early 8th century as one of the first structures made from stone blocks in this area.
-The architecture of the temple resembles the architecture of the nearby Shore Temple – both are built in approximately the same time.
+The architecture of the temple resembles the architecture of the nearby Shore Temple – both are built at approximately the same time.

 Often it is mentioned that Olakkannesvara Temple is built even earlier, around 640 AD in the times of Mahendravarman I. Seems, this is not true – in these times there were not built structural temples from stone blocks.
 Also, the architectural details of Olakkannesvara Temple are characteristic for a later time.